Guidelines for Use of Creative Assets and Third-party Content in External Materials

 Scope and purpose

-• Pitch decks;
+• Pitch decks and other slide decks;

 • Presentations and talk tracks (including those delivered at conferences and marketing events);